eunomia-bpf/bpftime/README.md

 ## Key Features

-- **Uprobe and Syscall hooks based on binary rewriting**: Run eBPF programs in userspace, attaching them to Uprobes and Syscall tracepoints: **No mannual instrumentation or restart required!**.
+- **Uprobe and Syscall hooks based on binary rewriting**: Run eBPF programs in userspace, attaching them to Uprobes and Syscall tracepoints: **No manual instrumentation or restart required!**.
 It can `trace`, `replace` or `patch` the execution of a function, `hook`, `filter` or `redirect` all syscalls of a process safely, and efficiently with an eBPF userspace runtime.
 - **Performance**: Experience up to a 10x speedup in Uprobe overhead compared to kernel uprobe and uretprobe.
 - **Interprocess eBPF Maps**: Implement userspace eBPF maps in shared userspace memory for summary aggregation or control plane communication.
 - **Compatibility**: use existing eBPF toolchains like clang and libbpf to develop userspace eBPF without any modifications.
 Supporting CO-RE via BTF, and offering userspace host function access.